 Results

 Beam section properties are calculated based upon the information provided.
 These properties are determined in accordance with AISC.
 The nominal strengths are calculated and take into consideration compression and tension flange yielding, lateral torsional buckling and compression flange local buckling.
 Stresses are determined and compared to allowable stresses in general accordance with AISC requirements.
-All significant calculated results are highlighted in green where acceptable and red where not acceptable.
+All significant calculated results are highlighted in red where not acceptable.

 Operation